 - Biodiversity criteria continued to be incorporated into our supplier pre-qualification and selection processes.

-The GPT Environment Data Pack details the full performance of our portfolio, assets and wholesale funds since 2005, including building ratings and attributes.
+The GPT Environment Dashboard (previously the Environment Data Pack) details the full performance of our portfolio, assets and wholesale funds since 2005, including building ratings and attributes.

 Policy and Approach